robhinds/food-science-site/recipes/_posts/2021-02-05-how-to-smoke-beef-short-ribs.md

 I often use short ribs for lots of other cooks too - in chilli-con-carne or generally any slow cooked stew or casserole.

-<a href="https://www.instagram.com/stories/highlights/18063812545237550/" target="_blank">I have a short set of video clips of me trimming, cooking and checking a three bone rack of beef short ribs on Instagram - 3 1/2 minutes in all, so give it a watch!</a>
+<a href="https://www.instagram.com/stories/highlights/18063812545237550/" target="_blank" rel="nofollow">I have a short set of video clips of me trimming, cooking and checking a three bone rack of beef short ribs on Instagram - 3 1/2 minutes in all, so give it a watch!</a>

 <br>
 <br>